The IAS Visa Wizard is the easy way to find the correct visa for you

 A child born in the UK to non-British parents may not automatically receive British Citizenship.
 British Citizenship at birth is only available to children with a parent who holds British Citizenship or settled status.

 For a child of non-British parents to receive British Citizenship by birth, at least one parent must have ‘settled status’ in the UK.
-This can be either Indefinite Leave to Remain (ILR) or EEA Permanent Residence (EEA PR).
+This can be either Indefinite Leave to Remain or EEA Permanent Residence.
+You must have evidence to show that either one or both parents are ‘settled’ in the UK.
+Examples include proof that you passed the Life in the UK test, and ILR certificate or a Perminent Residence Card.
 You will be able to register your child as a British citizen if you are granted settled status after their birth.

 How can IAS help?

 If your child was born in the UK to non-British parents, we at IAS understand that figuring out whether they are eligible for British Citizenship can be confusing.

 Our expert lawyers will assess your family’s case and advise you on the correct route for registering your child as a British citizen.
 We will manage your application and submit it for you, ensuring everything is completed to a professional standard.
 To discuss your case with an expert lawyer, call 0333 363 8577 or make an enquiry online.

 The most common way to receive automatic British Citizenship is for one or more of the child’s parents to hold British Citizenship at the time of birth.
 Children with parents who hold British Citizenship will not need to register.
 They will be eligible for such things as a British passport at birth.

 For non-British residents, holding ‘settled status’ at the time of your child’s birth will also entitle them to British Citizenship.
 Settled status includes Indefinite Leave to Remain and EEA Permanent Residence.
 This usually requires at least five years of continuous residence in the UK before you are eligible, so it may be something to consider before trying for a baby in the UK.